EBTSnowiQ/EBTSnowiQ/README.md

 # User Manual
-How to use SnowiQ App
+# How to use SnowiQ Driver App

 - [Assignments](# )
    - [Accepting and Working assignments](# )